 Our adult curriculum will offer a range of Health and Social Care, Mental Health, and Counselling programmes to support with the skills shortages in low level jobs in the Health sector.
 Our Adult Health programmes will intend to provide industry quality CPD, professional vocational qualifications and employer led provision, open to all adults across the tees Valley.
-The environment for learning and varied assessment methods are planned to support employment and develop the knowledge, skills and b ehaviour s in learn ers that will impr rove their work re adiness a nd emplo yment pi ospects.
+The environment for learning and varied assessment methods are planned to support employment and develop the knowledge, skills and behaviours in learners that will improve their work readiness and employment prospects.